This project investigated whether and how coalitions of public, private and civic actors influence low carbon investment.

 - It is clear that the low carbon transition requires enormous investment in new technology, especially private investment.
 It is not yet clear how to generate this investment.

 - The dominant approach is top-down, but it appears to be at an impasse.
 It relies on establishing new global rules for reducing carbon emissions and assumes that private investment will follow.

 - This approach cannot explain the substantial investments that have occurred in some countries and sectors.
 And it is unlikely to trigger the investments needed in the future.

-- In order to capture the emerging economic and political dynamics, our project will experiment with a bottom-up approach.
+- In order to capture the emerging economic and political dynamics, this project experimented with a bottom-up approach.

-- We focus on the (changing) alignments of interest between investors and policy makers (and civil society groups) at the local and national level and their influence on the positoning of enterprises and their investments.
+- We focused on the (changing) alignments of interest between investors and policy makers (and civil society groups) at the local and national level and their influence on the positioning of enterprises and their investments.